Taking Care of Your Family

 - Can be provided in community settings or in a person’s home.

 The Respite and Crisis Care Coalition of Washington Respite Resource Guide has information about what respite care is, which Washington State agencies are involved, and what types of services are provided.
 The resources in the guide focus on King County.
-The guide will be updated and expanded in 2006.

 For information about respite care in any Washington State county